9aia/thal/pm/BACKLOG.md

 ## DX

+- Refactor menu components into reusable components instead of JS array
 - Refactor Link component to support icon props and rewrite all <A> using it
 - Rename username in the usernames table to text
 - Refactor toast